 Chrysanthemum teas are generally safe to drink if properly prepared and many cultures have been enjoying the tea for years.
 However, there are a few side effects and guidelines worth mentioning.

 Firstly, if you are allergic to ragweed, then there is a high probability you will be allergic to chrysanthemum tea.
 So steer clear of it if you need to.
-It’s also recommended that anyone taking insulin also plays it safe and stays away from chrysanthemum products as they may encourage insulin sensitivity.

 Secondly, if you are a mum-to-be, official guidelines recommend avoiding the use of chrysanthemum as there is insufficient evidence to identify its effects on unborn babies.